Arizona vs. Florida Atlantic Predictions, College Basketball BetMGM Promo Codes, & Picks - December 23

 Arizona Performance Insights

-- The Wildcats average 92.3 points per game (second in college basketball) while allowing 67.7 per outing (105th in college basketball).
-They have a +246 scoring differential overall and outscore opponents by 24.6 points per game.
+- The Wildcats' +246 scoring differential (outscoring opponents by 24.6 points per game) is a result of scoring 92.3 points per game (second in college basketball) while allowing 67.7 per outing (105th in college basketball).

-- The 44.3 rebounds per game Arizona averages rank seventh in college basketball, and are 14.6 more than the 29.7 its opponents grab per contest.
+- Arizona wins the rebound battle by 14.6 boards on average.
+It collects 44.3 rebounds per game, which ranks seventh in college basketball, while its opponents grab 29.7 per outing.

-- Arizona knocks down 7.8 three-pointers per game (152nd in college basketball) compared to its opponents' 8.
-It shoots 37.7% from deep while its opponents hit 32% from long range.
+- Arizona connects on 7.8 three-pointers per game (151st in college basketball), while its opponents have made 8 on average.

-- Arizona wins the turnover battle by 1.8 per game, committing 12.8 (261st in college basketball) while its opponents average 14.6.
+- Arizona has come up on top in the turnover battle by 1.8 turnovers per game, committing 12.8 (261st in college basketball action) while forcing 14.6 (43rd in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.